chrischow/dataandstuff/drafts/the-national-data-science-challenge.md

 Given the outcome, you would expect a pretty complex solution, but ours was extremely simple.
 We used basic data cleaning techniques, a primitive method for feature extraction, and a primitive ML algorithm for classification.
 All we needed was good intuition in the models.
 Let's begin with data cleaning.

 ### Data Cleaning
 For each model, we used only the product listing titles (hereafter referred to as titles), ignoring the images completely.
 This was because they were non-standardised and would have contributed to a lot of noise in the models.
-In addition, it would have required a lot of time to train neural networks (NNs) on the images.
+In addition, it would have required a lot of time to train neural networks on the images.
 Hence, we focused only on text.
 We did just two things: (1) dropped missing values and (2) translated *some* Bahasa Indonesian words to English.
 We translated only words that were related to the product attributes we were predicting.
 For example, colours were often written in Bahasa Indonesian in the titles, while the labels for the Colour Family product attribute were in English.
 Simple stuff.

 It is worth noting that I missed out on the translations until the very end of the competition.
 On the final day, we were in 9th place.
 However, after performing translations (1) on the beauty and fashion datasets (which we completely missed out) and (2) on the test set titles, we parachuted into 4th place.
 The score jumped from 46.5% to 45.8%, which is quite a lot when you're near the top of the laderboard.